Research & Best Practices

 Kitting in maintenance

-Repair and servicing work is helped by issuing the maintenance technician a kit of parts, and sometimes tools, needed to perform a maintenance task.
+Repair and servicing work is helped by issuing the maintenance technician with a kit of parts, and sometimes tools needed to perform a maintenance task.
 The kitting process flow is like what is used in product assembly, other than it being the computerized maintenance management system (CMMS) that issues the kit order.
+Kitting also helps support predictive maintenance efforts by enabling teams to put together pre-built kits for scheduled tasks.
+This means technicians can move straight into wrench time without needing to hunt down all the necessary components, cutting down on downtime and improving first-time fix rates.

 A variation of the parts kit used in some plants is the “crash cart.”
 This is a rolling cart loaded with all the tools and parts needed to address a particular type of breakdown or to repair a specific model of machine.
 When a crash cart is returned to stores, someone should inventory it and replace parts that were used.